-- In the Spring quarter, the 1st Year Core course is “Policy, Finance and Budgeting for Public Administration-Tribal.”
+- In the Fall quarter, the 1st Year Core course is “Policy, Finance and Budgeting for Public Administration-Tribal.”
 The Tribal Governance concentration course is “Tribal Organizations.”

 - For more information about arranging a class visit, contact Assistant MPA Director—Tribal Puanani Nihoa.